Canop/broot/website/docs/install.md

 	Some users on Windows also report problems with the colon.
 Remember that a space can be used instead of a colon.
 	You should also use the new PowerShell terminal and not the old cmd.exe which isn't supported.

-!!!
-Note
-	If you use cargo and there's a compilation error, it usually means you have an old version of the compiler, and you should update it (for example with `rustup update`).

 # From precompiled binaries